Thailand in a Nut Shell:

 - BEWARE! – Girls named Lola: That girl is gorgeous and she’s well into you.
 Seems a bit too good to be true?
 It probably is.

-Head to the Northern cities; the enchanting city of Chiang Mai and it’s little brother Chiang Rai, for jungletrekking, (with or without the help of an elephant) rafting, visits to hill tribe villages and chilled out nights around a camp fire with a guitar.
-Chiang Mai is also a fantastic place to lap up some Thai culture; indulge in Thai Massage, try a spot of yoga, take a cooking course or perhaps explore your spiritual side with a Buddhist Meditation Retreat in a Thai monastery.
+Head to the Northern cities; the enchanting city of Chiang Mai and it’s little brother Chiang Rai, for jungle trekking, bathing with elephants, rafting, visits to hill tribe villages and chilled out nights around a camp fire with a guitar.
+Chiang Mai is also a fantastic place to lap up some Thai culture; wander the markets, indulge in Thai Massage, try a spot of yoga, take a cooking course or perhaps explore your spiritual side with a Buddhist Meditation Retreat in a Thai monastery.

 Hopping over to the other side of the Peninsula, you’ll find Koh Samui, Koh Phangan and Koh Tao.
 The glitzy, the wild and the sporty.
 While flashpackers delight in Koh Samui’s abundance of restaurants, activities and nightlife, it’s Koh Phangan that lures thousands of backpackers each month to experience what is probably the best beach party in the world – the Full Moon Party.
-In Koh Tao, diving is the order of the day and many backpackers get their underwater licence by taking a PADI course.
+In Koh Tao, diving is the order of the day and many backpackers get their underwater licence by taking an Open Water Learn to Dive Course.
 Take the plunge for the first time and experience another world!

 Travelling to Thailand for the First Time?